Bruce Myer - Herald Tribune Feature

 That’s not the case today.
-Downtown Sarasota has several condo complexes in the works, where units start above $2 million.
+Downtown Sarasota, Florida has several condo complexes in the works, where units start above $2 million.
 There are also several luxury apartment projects that could add hundreds of new units to the market in the next couple years.
 Anna Maria Island recently had a Gulf-front mansion sell for $16 million, setting the record for a residential property sale in Manatee County.

 Ogilvie said she thinks the area’s ranking as the best place to retire, one of the 10 best metro areas to live and the beaches making repeat appearances on numerous websites’ and periodicals’ “best” lists have helped a wider audience discover Sarasota property.

 There’s also the pandemic related change to migration trends.
 When the pandemic forced many people into lockdowns, leading to many businesses to offer more remote work options, real estate markets like Sarasota’s, with year-round favorable weather and plenty of outdoor activities were positioned to capitalize as preferences changed.

 Judie Berger, a Realtor focused on Siesta Key with Premier Sotheby’s International Realty, said before the pandemic she would start the year with between 20 and 30 listings.
 Berger had a closed sales volume of about $121 million last year.
 This year, she’s had as few as just a couple listings.
 The scarce availability has driven up prices.

 “The irony is those sales figures happened with almost no inventory,” Ogilvie said.